zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/provider-oracle.md

 {% include begin-block-h2.html title='Problem' %}

+Unfortunately, SqlBulkCopy doesn't support Oracle.

-You want to use something similar to SqlBulkCopy in the following provider:
+You want to know what's the **fastest way to insert** using:

 - Oracle.DataAccess
 - Oracle.ManagedDataAccess
 - Devart.Data.Oracle

-and you want to use SqlBulkCopy.

 {% include begin-block-h2.html title='Solution' %}
 SqlBulkCopy is not available for Oracle.
 However, you can use one of these class: